fran-dw/NameofvsTypeofPerformance/README.md

 # nameof() vs typeof() Performance Benchmarks In NET 6.0

-Obtain the name of a program entity can be achied in several ways.
+Obtaining the name of a program entity can be achied in several ways.
 Some of which are `nameof(...)`, `typeof(...).Name` or `Object.GetType().Name`

 # Sample Result